ShadwLink/shadwlink.github.io/_posts/2026-03-10-the-trilogy-godot-edition-intro.md

 had to do everything from scratch, writing a graphics engine, an audio engine and all the other things that make up an engine.
 The engine became a big mess, had a lot of memory issues (in the current state it basically crashes after running for 30 seconds) and whenever I wanted to work on something I had to work my way through the spaghetti.
-It's time leave the OASE mess behind and create a new mess... in Godot.
+It's time to leave the OASE mess behind and create a new mess... in Godot.

 __The goal: Get the GTA Trilogy running in Godot.__